CSCfi/allas-cli-utils/help/allas-dir-to-bucket.md

                             (default: current username).

 -h, --help                  Print this help.

+OS_PASSWORD not defined!
 allas-dir-to-bucket needs to have your Allas password stored in an environment variable.
-To do this, you need to setup you Allas connection with a command that sets this variable.
+Please setup you Allas connection with a command that sets this variable.

  In Puhti and Mahti use:
       allas-conf -k